BLCM/bl3mods/Aaron0000/Balands/README.md

 One of Amara's bigger issues is a reliance on her Action Skills but lacking the cooldown to use them frequently without the use of things such as Expedite or Topped Off.
 Since Topped Off has been nerfed and having viable options other than Expedite is a good thing (especially if you lack the Designer's Cut DLC), most of her Action Skills have received a substantial reduction in cooldown length.

-Phaseslam - Increased damage by 42%, lowered cooldown to 24 seconds.
+Phaseslam - Increased damage by 315%, lowered cooldown to 24 seconds.
 Added a note to the skill description mentioning that Splash bonuses apply to this action skill.

-Fracture - Increased damage by 92%, lowered cooldown to 22 seconds.
+Fracture - Increased damage by 315%, lowered cooldown to 22 seconds.
 Added a note to the skill description mentioning that Splash bonuses apply to this action skill.

-Downfall - Made Downfall's slam damage and radius the same as a standard Phaseslam, increased the damage of the beam 1000%, lowered cooldown to 28 seconds, increased the flight speed by 25%.
+Downfall - Made Downfall's slam damage and radius the same as Phaseslam, increased the damage of the beam 1000%, lowered cooldown to 28 seconds, increased the flight speed by 25%.
 Added a note to the skill description mentioning that Splash bonuses apply to this action skill.

 Revelation - Removed damage penalty, increased damage 150%.

 Glamour - Removed damage/action skill cooldown penalties.

-Phasecast - Increased damage by 16%, lowered cooldown to 18 seconds.
+Phasecast - Increased damage by 250%, lowered cooldown to 18 seconds.

-Deliverance - Projectile damage increased by 300%, cooldown lowered to 20 seconds.
+Deliverance - Projectile damage increased by 300%, main Phasecast damage increased by 245%, cooldown lowered to 20 seconds.

-Reverbration - Damage reduced by 50% (damage on the skill card does not match actual damage, deals roughly the same damage as standard Phasecast on initial hit now), lowered cooldown to 22 seconds.
+Reverbration - Damage increased by 79%, lowered cooldown to 22 seconds.

-Tandava - Damage increased by 77%, cooldown lowered to 24 seconds.
+Tandava - Damage increased by 254%, cooldown lowered to 24 seconds.
 Added a note to the skill description mentioning that Splash bonuses apply to this action skill.

 Soul Sap - Reduced lifesteal to 15%, reduce Ascendant bonus to 5%.